segment-anything-models-java/SAMJ-IJ/README.md

    Optionally, untick the `Add to ROI Manager` checkbox if you don't want your annotations to be added to the Fiji ROI Manager automatically.
    *Note: the first annotation can take several seconds.*
 5. **Annotate**: Annotate as many objects as needed.
-With each ROI drawn using one of the three tools, the installed SAM version will run and the object will be annotated.
+With each ROI drawn using one of the three tools, the installed SAM version will run, and the object will be annotated.
 6. **Manage Annotations**: All annotations will be sent to the ROI Manager (if the checkbox is ticked), where you can perform various operations as allowed by Fiji's ROI Manager functionality.

 ## Saving Annotations

 ### All ROIs or the largest one
 To save your annotations, you can opt for either exporting every ROI using the "Return all ROIs" feature or selecting "Only return the largest ROI" to export solely the largest one.
-In the context of annotating heterogeneous images with various ROIs, as displayed below, you have the choice to either preserve the entirety of the ROIs, which would include every annotated point such as the nuclei and the entire embryo, or to conserve exclusively the predominant ROI, which, in this instance, would be the complete embryo.
+In the context of annotating heterogeneous images with various ROIs, as displayed below, you have the choice to either preserve the entirety of the ROIs, which would include every annotated object, such as the nuclei and the entire embryo or to conserve exclusively the predominant ROI, which, in this example, would be the complete embryo.

 ![Embryo Annotation](./images/allROI-largestROI.png)

 ### Export to Labelling

 This button simplifies the process of exporting your annotations, which are saved as semantic annotations where each marked region is assigned a distinct value.
-For enhanced visual clarity, we suggest altering the Look Up Table (LUT) in Fiji (Image > Lookup Tables > Glasbey or choose another option).
+For enhanced visual clarity, we suggest altering the Look-Up Table (LUT) in Fiji (Image > Lookup Tables > Glasbey or choose another option).

 <p float="center">
   <img src="/images/embryo.png" width="25%" />